Skip to main content

 This website, and all linked websites under the control of the agency, is under review and content may change.

-The Forest Service plans and designs site-specific projects to implement the Green Mountain National Forest and Finger Lakes National Forest 2006 Land and Resource Management Plans to achieve desired management goals and objectives.
-These projects require project level decisions based on site-specific environmental analysis in accordance with the National Environmental Policy Act (NEPA).
-We conduct field work, design projects, and disclose environmental effects prior to implementing activities.
-Public announcement of site-specific projects can be found on the Schedule of Proposed Actions (SOPA), which is prepared quarterly for each Forest.
+Forest Service staff plan and design site-specific projects to implement the Green Mountain National Forest and Finger Lakes National Forest 2006 Land and Resource Management Plans to achieve desired management goals and objectives.
+These projects require project level decisions based on site-specific environmental analysis in accordance with the National Environmental Policy Act (NEPA) prior to implementation.
+Informal public notification of site-specific projects can be found in the Quarterly Proposed Projects List, which is prepared quarterly for each Forest.

 Project Document Information